-While some people are naturally happier than others, there are things you can do to cultivate your sense of what happiness look like.
+While some people are naturally happier than others, there are things you can do to cultivate your sense of what happiness looks like.

 #1.
 Strive for Intrinsic Goals

 Achieving goals that you are intrinsically motivated to pursue, especially those centered on personal growth and community, can help boost happiness.
-According to research, pursuing these types of intrinsically motivated goals can lead to greater happiness than pursuing extrinsic goals such as gaining money or status.
+According to research, following these intrinsically motivated goals can lead to greater happiness than pursuing extrinsic goals such as gaining money or status.

 Related Articles: YOGA FOR WEIGHT LOSS: Simple Yoga Tips and Poses for Weight Loss